walt-elam/devenv/README.md

 * XDM (reference implementation, but no real features)

 ## Window Manager
-i3 is a flexible display manager that is well documented, widely used, and easily configurable.
+Openbox is a standards compliant window manager that provides an incredible level of customization.
+This is primarily through XML which I don't prefer, but the level of customization is hard to beat.

 ### Contenders

 * awesome (fast, but configured via LUA)
 * dwm (must be recompiled to reconfigure)
+* i3 (no option for maximize/close buttons in titlebar)
 * monsterwm (small and configurable, but must be recompiled)

 ## Terminal Emulator